InfoInnovator/wasm-pore-detection/README.md

 ### Shortcuts

 You can use the `Left/Right Arrow` Keys to jump to the next/previous image in the list.
-If you hit `Enter` the selected region from the previous image is applied to the new one.
+If you hit `Enter` all options from the previous image are applied to the new one.

 ## Development